-As Baltimoreans, the BCCC team was raised cracking salty/spicy blue crabs that were dumped, steaming hot, onto craft paper-covered folding tables on porches, decks, and even—on hot days—in garages!
+As Baltimoreans, the BCCC team was raised cracking salty/spicy "blue" crabs that were dumped, steaming hot, onto craft paper-covered folding tables on porches, on decks, and even—on hot days—in garages!

 Proper steamed maryland crabs must be served with cold beer, fresh tomatoes, corn-on-the-cob, and lots of rolls of paper towels.
 These “crab feasts” start at an early age and for Marylanders the traditions are deep-seated.

 Enjoying the fresh, intricate flavor profile of the classic Maryland Crab Cake is also a serious business with its own rules, and the Baltimore Crab Cake Company honors those traditions in everything we do.